garrandall/popular-music-data/tracks/funkorama-redman.md

 You would swear Redman was inside the trunk"

-Ahhh, I'm just as high as three peeled up motherfuckers Def Squad's in the house, with the ... for you suckers Punks, y'all chumps, I blew the frame once twice
+Ah, I'm just as high as three peeled up motherfuckers Def Squad's in the house, with the ... for you suckers Punks, y'all chumps, I blew the frame once twice
 I'm dumb nice, I bring my worst lyrics to a gunfight